ottowsalmela/School-projects/README.md

 ## 1. Hand Movement Controlled Mouse (Finnish Presentation Only)

 ### Overview
 The Hand Movement Controlled Mouse project focuses on creating a computer mouse control system based on hand movements.
 The project documentation, presented in Finnish, outlines the development process, implementation details, outcomes, and a presentation video as well as the code.
-This was done in a group of four.
+The link to the video is accessible by downloading the pdf-file.
+This project was done in a group of four.

 ### Responsibilities
 My main responsibility was in coding the software for the project and I also contributed to the development of the electrical components.